sustainable-computing-io/susql-operator/README.md

 # SusQL Operator

 SusQL is a Kubernetes operator that aggregates energy and estimated carbon dioxide emission data for pods tagged with SusQL specific labels.
 The energy measurements are obtained from [Kepler](https://sustainable-computing.io/) which should be deployed on the cluster before using SusQL.
-Watch a demonstration video by clicking the following link.
+Click the picture below to watch the demo video.

 [![SusQL Demo](https://github.com/sustainable-computing-io/susql-operator/wiki/files/SusQL-Demo-Thumbnail.png)](https://youtu.be/lGQL1GhflD0)